 When I speak with people who are interested in starting a business, one obstacle they often feel they have is that they didn’t go to business school.
 They believe they’re not qualified to be entrepreneurs without that formal education.

-While certainly, having a business degree will provide you with knowledge that will make running a business a bit easier, it’s certainly not a requirement to go back to school.
+While certainly, having a business degree will provide you with the knowledge that will make running a business a bit easier, it’s certainly not a requirement to go back to school.
 In fact, there are some components of starting and running a business that a degree simply can’t teach you.

 1. How to Understand Your Customer Needs